ka-dyn/ExpandedContent/README.md

 I will be adding many things, but first I'm going to finish vindictive bastard!

 *Current Features:
+v0.2.0
+*ALL FEATURES NOW TOGGLEABLE IN UMM SETTINGS*
+-Fixed Deskari not showing up in deity selection, -Added the minor deity Milani
+-Added the minor deity Ragathiel
+-Added User settings toggleable through the UMM UI -Fixed a spelling error in the lich deity desc

 Deities:
 -Added lore accurate descriptions, domains, favoured weapons and images for all religions.